top of page

 My Story

-When my mother passed away, I was a wife and mother of teenagers, a sister, a full-time project manager, a community volunteer -- and my mother's older daughter.
+When my mother passed away, I was a wife and mother of teenagers, a sister, a full-time project manager and former journalist, a community volunteer -- and my mother's older daughter.
 While grappling with the deep ache of missing her, I was tasked with dealing with the paperwork and logistics of handling her estate.
-I had to comb through paper files in her cabinets, files on her computer and on websites, and a very short list of contacts -- friends, doctors, insurance companies and her financial advisor.
+I had to comb through paper files in her cabinets, files on her computer, and a very short list of contacts -- friends, doctors, insurance companies and her financial advisor.
 I was fortunate to have a younger sister I could commiserate with, and my Delta Sigma Theta Sorority sisters to lean on.
 But I still had to figure out where my mother's records were, the most effective ways to interact with creditors, insurance companies, and investment companies, etc. It was somewhat overwhelming.

 I created letters to send to her creditors and a spreadsheet to keep track of which accounts I’d closed and which insurance companies I was grappling with.
 I developed templates of letters to fax (remember fax machines?) to companies along with copies of her death certificate to confirm my role as executrix.
 All while writing an obituary and eulogy, and collaborating with my sister to make funeral arrangements, then sell our mother's home and dispose of her belongings.

-Years later, the idea to create this resource came to me as I was compiling information my adult children will need in order to handle my affairs when they are in the situation I faced when my mother passed.
+Years later, the idea to create this resource arose as I was compiling information my adult children will need in order to handle my affairs when they are in the situation I faced when my mother passed.
+Clear, simple worksheets completed in advance can give families the confidence and sense of relief that comes from knowing where to find important information when the time comes.
+That is what Time to Remember offers.

 I'm not an attorney and this site doesn't offer legal advice, although it may direct you to where you can find such advice.
 I simply want to make preparing for dealing with an estate as straightforward as possible.
 I believe you'll find these tips, checklists and references useful.
 I hope they give you peace of mind.